What Is Bariatric Surgery?

-It physically limits the amount of food that the stomach can contain, this, in turn, limits the intake of calories.
+It physically limits the amount of food that the stomach can contain.
+This, in turn, limits the intake of calories.

-The food that we eat gets absorbed into the body from the small intestine.
+The food we eat gets absorbed into the body from the small intestine.
 This surgery also bypasses part of the small intestine, which reduces the number of calories absorbed.

-The common types of bariatric or weight loss surgery performed are:
+The common types of bariatric surgery are:

-Here, a small stomach pouch of around 30 ml is created by separating the top portion of the stomach from the rest, and the upper portion of the small intestine is also divided.
+Procedure - Here, a small stomach pouch of around 30 ml is created by separating the top portion of the stomach from the rest, and the upper portion of the small intestine is also divided.
 After dividing the stomach and small intestine, the small stomach pouch is connected to the lower divided end of the small intestine.
-In the end, the top portion of the small intestine is connected further down to the lower end of the small intestine, which allows the stomach acids and digestive enzymes to mix with the passing food.
+In the end, the small intestine's top portion is connected further down to the small intestine's lower end, allowing the stomach acids and digestive enzymes to mix with the passing food.

 The small stomach pouch that is created holds less food, and as a part of the small intestine is bypassed, fewer nutrients and calories get absorbed by the body.
 The surgery also changes the hormones in the gut, which promotes satiety, suppresses hunger, and reduces the risk of type 2 diabetes.

 - Long-term weight loss of up to 60 % to 80 % of excess weight.